amchelle/amchelle.github.io/_posts/2023-05-03-sourdough-dumplings.md

 #### Pan Fry

 This is my default option if I don't have a steamer pot.
-Heat a oiled cast iron pan on medium-low.
+Heat an oiled cast iron pan on medium-low.
 Once hot, add dumplings to pan and cook for 2 minutes.
 Pour enough water to cover the base of the pan and then quickly cover with a lid.
 You have to act fast during this step because the water with the hot oil will create quite the mess.
 Leave covered for about 10 minutes or until the water has evaporated and then continue cooking until bottoms are brown.

 #### Boil